ren-kevin/ren-kevin.github.io/_pages/research.md

 ## Working Papers

-Asset Pricing with Capital-Skill Complementarities, June 2023
+Asset Pricing with Capital-Skill Complementarities, July 2023

-From Immediate Acceptance to Deferred Acceptance: Effects on School Admissions and Achievement in England, (with Camille Terrier and Parag Pathak), January 2023
+From Immediate Acceptance to Deferred Acceptance: Effects on School Admissions and Achievement in England, (with Camille Terrier and Parag Pathak), *Revise and Resubmit at American Economic Journal: Applied Economics*, January 2023

 ## Publications